IMPROVING YOUR ON-TIME-IN-FULL (OTIF) SCORE

 Two in every five business owners state that delayed or incomplete deliveries are problems they face on a regular basis.
 And this in turn massively hampers their customer serviceability and increases the costs of delivery.
 For logistics managers, the on-Time-In-Full (OTIF) score is a very important delivery parameter.
 However, not many of them can boast of having cracked the problem of late/incomplete deliveries and the repercussions that ensue.

 In order to improve the OTIF score, let us first understand what causes a delayed and/or incomplete delivery.

-- No single platform to track all shipments – Even though the GPS based tracking technology is omnipresent, a shipper typically works with multiple transporters, each having its own GPS systems on different platforms, which leads to inefficiency & delay.
+Even though GPS-based tracking technology is omnipresent, a shipper typically works with multiple transporters, each having its own GPS systems on different platforms, which leads to inefficiency & delay

-- Temperature non-compliance during transit & storage of perishable goods – Perishable goods are prone to be damaged if right temperature and humidity conditions are not maintained during in-transit and in storage locations.
-This leads to losses which inturn impact OTIF compliance.
+Perishable goods are prone to be damaged if the right temperature and humidity conditions are not maintained during in-transit and storage locations.
+This leads to losses which in turn impact OTIF compliance.

-- A lot of data but no real actionable insights – A shipper may be using multiple systems in bits and pieces to track shipments in real-time, thereby generating humongous data.
+A shipper may be using multiple systems in bits and pieces to track shipments in real-time, thereby generating humongous data.
 But the issue arises when random data points do not add any value to him.
-What a shipper wants is insights based on which he can make data-driven decisions and improve OTIF parameters.
+In reality, a shipper seeks information that can help him make data-driven decisions and enhance his OTIF score.

-- No instant notifications on time and quality of deliveries – the traditional method of sending signed LR/CN copy by the courier as proof of delivery (POD) is flawed because you do not get real-time delivery notification & feedback.
+The traditional method of sending a signed LR/CN copy by the courier as proof of delivery (POD) is flawed because you do not get real-time delivery notifications & feedback.
 These two measures are very important to meet OTIF targets and take immediate corrective actions, wherever needed.

 How can technology help here?